-Previous Issues Volume 8 - Issue 1 - July 2017 Table of Contents - part 2 Introduction to Special Issue-Volume II (pp. 4-8), Eleni GRIVA and Angeliki DELIGIANNI
+Previous Issues Vol. 8 - Issue 1 - July 2017 Table of Contents part 2 Introduction to Special Issue-Volume II (pp. 4-8), Eleni GRIVA and Angeliki DELIGIANNI

 The second Volume of RPLT special issue includes a number of CLIL projects implemented and researched in the Greek educational context.
 Dedicated language teachers from both primary and secondary education share their experience of CLIL projects, designed on the basis of the demands of their own educational/teaching settings.
 The contributors present CLIL implementations in diverse populations in both primary and secondary education and discuss the specificities of CLIL classroom practices in relation to diverse populations and settings.
 These separate cases of flexible CLIL project experimentation constitute a source of relevant experience to be considered as the precursor of official CLIL introduction.
 It is for this reason that this volume also includes teachers’ reflections on their CLIL experience, in section entitled “Episodes in CLIL Arena”.

 The volume provides space for researchers and practitioners to present their efforts on studies which offer insights into the practical challenges that might be encountered in implementing CLIL projects.
 The authors maintain that CLIL instruction should be expanded in the Greek educational context, and good CLIL practices should be developed.
 Additionally, they highlight their need for training in CLIL approach to acquire and develop the competences required.

 The second Volume of RPLTL special issue on CLIL has been organized in two sections as follows: